Top Career Paths: Macroeconomics and Monetary Economics

 The most obvious role for someone who has studied macroeconomics or monetary economics is to work for a central bank or financial institution.
 These large, often international employers look at large-scale economic issues and employ many economists as researchers.

-Some examples of employers in this area would be:
+Some examples of employers in this area are:

 Work for the government